 - Bjarne almost runs into this, when the impatient costumers asks him for "chicky-wickies", despite the shop being out of human meat.
 Bjarne eventually promises them that he might be able to make some "chicky-wickies", but with a different kind of meat.
 When asked what kind of meat, he answers with "chicken".
 He quickly backtracks with "a different kind of chicken", before anyone realises the oddity of what he said.

 - Svend also almost does it, when he discovers that the food authorities are ransacking the shop, and he thinks him and Bjarne has been found out, he launches to a prolonged Motive Rant, before Bjarne finally manages to convey to him that the authorities aren't actually on to them.

 - The Secret of Long Pork Pies: Subverted.
 It is actually not the human meat Bjarne and Svend's costumers love.
 Turns out it is Svend's special marinate.
 Bjarne even discovers that the human meat actually has an unpleasant aftertaste, and replacing it with chicken actually improves upon the dish.

 - The Stoner: Bjarne is constantly smoking joints, apparently as a way to self-medicate his anger issues.
 He claims to smoke so much weed that he probably wouldn't notice if his hair was on fire.

-- Tantrum Throwing: After Svend's failed attempt to kill Astrid and Egil, Bjarne explodes with anger and smashes the shop's backroom, turning over selves and throwing around pots and pans, culminating in him picking up a meat axe and cornering Svend with it, only barely holding himself back from bring it down on Svend.
+- Tantrum Throwing: After Svend's failed attempt to kill Astrid and Egil, Bjarne explodes with anger and smashes the shop's backroom, turning over selves and throwing around pots and pans, culminating in him picking up a meat axe and cornering Svend with it, only barely holding himself back from bring it down on him.

 - You're Insane!: Astrid calls Bjarne and Svend insane after the latter attempts to kill her and Egil.